jim-moser/zf2-validators-empty-or/README.md

 This is a base package with the minimal dependencies needed to provide the validators.
-Unit tests and a Module.php file for providing configuration to the Zend Framework validator plugin manager are provided in separate packages.
+Unit tests and a Module.php file for providing configuration to the Laminas Framework validator plugin manager are provided in separate packages.

 See [http://epicride.info/JimMoser/zendframework/or_validator.php](http://epicride.info/JimMoser/zendframework/or_validator.php)
 for an explanation why the EmptyValidator, OrChain, and VerboseOrChain